okonet/vegandollhouse.com/content/recipes/easter-smoothie.md

-+++
-author = "Robin Means"
-title = "Easter Smoothie"
-section = "recipes"
-date = "2014-08-24 23:21:33 +0000"
-thumbnail = "/images/smoothie2.jpg"
+---
+author: Robin Means
+date: 2014-08-24 23:21:33 +0000
-thumbnailAlt = "Easter in the summertime smoothie" description = "If Easter were in the summer, this would be the signature smoothie" tags = []
+description: If Easter were in the summer, this would be the signature smoothie
-+++
+section: recipes
+tags: []
+thumbnail: /images/smoothie2.jpg
+thumbnailAlt: Easter in the summertime smoothie
+title: Easter Smoothie
+---

 ♫&nbsp;Listening to: ♫